nualagr/dargan-health-foods/README.md

-The desktop footer is identical to the mobile footer in that it consists of three sections, 'Find Us', 'Opening Hours' and 'Quick Links', displayed horizontally in a row rather than in an accordion, with the exact same links and functionality.
+The desktop footer is identical to the mobile footer in that it consists of three sections, 'Find Us', 'Opening Hours' and 'Quick Links', displayed horizontally in a row rather than in an accordion, with the same links and functionality outlined above.

 ##### back to [top](#table-of-contents)
 ---

 ##### Home Page Features

-- A large **Sale Banner** advertises the marketing strategy.
+- A large **Sale Banner** advertises the current marketing strategy.
 It calls the user to take action and 'Shop Now'.
 The banner fulfills user expectations as, when clicked, it brings them to the items on offer.
-Currently this is also the 'Special Offers' page.
+Presently this is also the 'Special Offers' page.

 - The **New Arrivals** section displays the four latest products to be added to